 Technical indicators are essential for any trader who relies on technical analysis of the charts to know where and when to place orders.
 Even fundamental analysts can still make use of technical indicators to know their profit targets after studying the economic calendar Forex.
-In short, they are absolutely necessary for every trader, whether they deal with the Forex, commodity or stock market (Basics of stock trading)
+In short, they are necessary for every trader, whether they deal with the Forex, commodity, or stock market (Basics of stock trading)

 Williams’ percentage range (Williams %R)

 This indicator is a typical oscillating indicator that gives values on market conditions.
 You may even notice that it closely resembles the fast stochastic oscillator.
-That’s because the method of calculation is very similar, but the Williams’ %R has the advantage of quicker fluctuations.
+That’s because the method of calculation is very similar, but Williams’ %R has the advantage of quicker fluctuations.
 This allows it to be used to track price movements regardless of how fast they occur, making it applicable during high volatility periods.

 Values range from 0 to -100, whereby the area between 0 and -20 represents overbought market conditions while the -80 to -100 area, the oversold market conditions.
 Due to its fast response to price changes, the Williams %R can be used to catch trends early.
-The key when dealing with this indicator is to watch the -50 line, which represents the switch from a bullish to bearish sentiment and vice versa.
+The key when dealing with this indicator is to watch the -50 line, which represents the switch from a bullish to a bearish sentiment and vice versa.
 (Forex market sentiment indicators)